 Italy

-· Italy finished in eighth place at the 2018 Volleyball Nations League.
+· Italy finished in eighth place at the 2018 Volleyball Nations League.· The last world level major tournament won by Italy was the 2000 World League.

 · The last time Italy finished on the podium of the World League, the predecessor of the Volleyball Nations League, was in 2014 (3rd).